cferdinandi/adventure/content/gm.md

 **GM:** As the club rushes down toward Ashley's head, she closes her eyes and instinctively ducks.
 Mercer rushes between her and the ogre, unhilting his sword and swinging it up towards the club in one fluid movement.

 His sword meets the club inches before it hits Ashley.
-The ogre, caught off guard, stumbles a few backwards.
+The ogre, caught off guard, stumbles backwards a few feet.
 What do you do?
 {{</callout>}}

 As you can see, the game is a series of choices, actions, die rolls, consequences, and next steps.
 Every choice the players make, and every random outcome of the dice, leads to the next logical step in the story.

-Most stories have a natural arch to them, but it's important to not force a specific direction if the players actions lead it somewhere else.
+Most stories have a natural arch to them, but it's important to not force a specific direction if the players' actions lead it somewhere else.

 Adventure is a collaborative story you make up as you go.
 Lean into it.